How Does Identity Theft Happen? (and How To Avoid It)

 1. Phishing, smishing, and vishing scams that steal your personal information

-Phishing attacks occur when cybercriminals pose as representatives from well-known companies or government agencies and trick you into either giving up personal information, sending them money, or downloading malware onto your devices.
+Phishing attacks occur when cybercriminals pose as representatives from well-known companies or government agencies and trick you into giving up personal information, sending them money, downloading malware onto your devices, or clicking malicious links that take you to fake websites that steal your passwords and data.

 Phishing attacks can take place via emails, fraudulent text messages (known as “smishing”), social media messages, or phone calls (known as “vishing”).